bbc/rd-taster-pilot-documentation/technical/standalone-mvt.md

 A class will be **automatically** assigned to the iframe.
 You do not need to assign the classname in the iframe declaration.

-Variant A will receive the class: `variant-a` and variant B will receive the class `variant-b`.
+Variant A will receive the class: `variant-a` and variant B will receive the class: `variant-b`.
 An example of styling is shown below.
-This can be customised to some extent, but changes should be discussed with the Taster team.
+This can be customised to some extent, but changes should be discussed with the Taster team (e.g. changes to position or size).
 ```
 .taster-offsite-panel {
   display: block;